shuque/checkzoneserial/README.md

 ```

 Report the serials of servers for zone appforce.com, compare them to
-the master 10.11.12.13, and allow a serial number difference (-d) of
+the primary 10.11.12.13, and allow a serial number difference (-d) of
 2. Since the serials of some servers were observed to differ by more
 than this value (3 is greater than 2), the exit code is 1.